Guppster/ProjectLedger/_posts/2017-04-06-java-8-is-insane.markdown

-Recently a had been getting bored of using Java at my job and started to push to write tools in a different language, but now that iv discovered Java 8 streams, lamba expressions, and more I can't wait to use more Java.
+Recently a had been getting bored of using Java at my job and started to push to write tools in a different language, but now that iv discovered Java 8 streams, lambda expressions, and more I can't wait to use more Java.

 In this post I will discuss some features of JDK8 and show examples of how to use them.

 Here is a list of things added
-* Lamda Expressions
+* Lambda Expressions
 * Changes to Generic Types
 * Stream Collections
 * Functional Interfaces